DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager-v1beta1/readme.md

 await gapi.client.projects.undelete({ projectId: "projectId",  });

 /*
-Retrieves the Project identified by the specified `project_id` (for example, `my-project-123`).

-The caller must have read permissions for this Project.
-*/
-await gapi.client.projects.get({ projectId: "projectId",  });

-/*
-Gets a list of ancestors in the resource hierarchy for the Project identified by the specified `project_id` (for example, `my-project-123`).

-The caller must have read permissions for this Project.
-*/
-await gapi.client.projects.getAncestry({ projectId: "projectId",  });

-/*
 Updates the attributes of the Project identified by the specified `project_id` (for example, `my-project-123`).